*Post contains affiliate links for which I earn from qualifying purchases

-In fact, according to the National Wildlife Federation, the negative impact of decreased time outdoors includes a doubling of the childhood obesity rate, as well as a decline in creativity, concentration and social skills.
+In fact, according to the National Wildlife Federation, the impact of decreased time outdoors includes an increase in childhood obesity, as well as a decline in creativity, concentration and social skills.

 - Playing in nature and investing time in woodland activities activates 4 of the major senses – see, hear, smell, and touch (taste too if you spot any blackberries!).
 This helps build sensory development

 - Children who play outside are more physically active, more creative in their play, more imaginative, less aggressive and show better concentration

 - The most direct route to caring for the environment as an adult is participating in ‘wild nature activities’ before the age of 11.

 Kids were meant to play in nature and, as a mum it’s really important my Little Lady gets this outdoor stimulation on a regular basis – be it woodland activities or otherwise.

 Parks are great, but sometimes you need something more – a real break from suburban life and all its stimulation.

 Here are 9 woodland activities for kids to help you connect to the opportunities in nature…

 9 Woodland Activities For Kids That Boost Creativity & Imagination

 #1 – Go Bug Hunting